subsoap/defos/README.md

 ### Windows
 Once added, you must require the main Lua module via
 ```
-local defos = require("defos.defos") --windows only!!!
+local defos = require("defos.defos")
 ```
-"require" - used only on Windows.
+This method is used only on Windows. macOS uses Native Extensions which will allow you to use defos methods globally.

 By using the dependency version, you can more easily update the module, but you may wish to keep it static.
 You can also download the defos.lua module file and add it to a utils folder.
 Then you would require via

 ```
-local defos = require("utils.defos") --windows only!!!
+local defos = require("utils.defos")
 ```

-### macos
+### macOS
-Just make Installation.
-Than you can use "defos" global module.
+Follow the steps in Installation to add this project as a library dependency.
+Then you can use the "defos" module globablly.
+You should not require the Lua module like is done in Windows steps.

 ## Methods

-Then you can use the module in the script including the module via
+Use DefOS module methods via

 ```
 function init(self)